A woman sanding in the mountains with her backpack.

 Accommodation: Adolfström Cabin village (opens in new tab), non-STF

-The day begins with hiking through herb-rich mountain birch forest up the northern slope of Pieljekaise.
-The trail is mostly easy to walk.
-After reaching the highest point of the stage, around 800 meters above sea level, you enter Pieljekaise National Park.
+The day begins with hiking through herb-rich mountain birch forest, climbing the northern slope of Pieljekaise mountain.
+The trail is mostly easy to hike.
+After reaching the highest point of the stage, around 800 meters above sea level, you continue into Pieljekaise National Park.
 The final stretch down to Adolfström follows a gravel road.
-Here you’ll find a café and cabin accommodation.
+Here you’ll find a café, a local shop and cabin accommodation.

 23 km, 7–8 hours of hiking